 When looking at a used camera, there are a few things you can check to get a better understanding of its condition.

 First, remove the body cap and inspect the inside of the camera around the mirror, focusing screen, and lens contacts.
 Look for any signs of damage, oil, or gunk that has collected in these areas.

-Oil can indicate that the mechanisms of the internal parts are not functioning correctly, sometimes due to being bumped or dropped.
+Oil can indicate that the mechanisms of the internal parts are not functioning correctly, sometimes due to the camera being bumped or dropped.
 Look for any oil around the sides of the internal section.
-A small flashlight can help you get a better look.
+A small flashlight can be a big help here.

-Remember to hold the camera facing down as much as possible to reduce the risk of contamination from dust and dirt.
+Remember to hold the camera face-down as much as possible to reduce the risk of contamination from dust and dirt.

 If you have a lens on hand, it’s worth taking a test shot to look for any issues with the sensor.